-Artists in King County can drop off their waste/unneeded art materials at our Household Hazardous Waste collection sites for free.
+Artists in King County can drop off their waste like art materials at our Household Hazardous Waste collection sites for free.

 There’s lots of details on what to bring, how to bring it, etc. - on the left side bar.

-Another helpful place to go is King County Solid Waste’s “what do I do with?” website.
+Another helpful place is King County Solid Waste “what do I do with it?” on the website.